sumaiyahibrahim/dummy/README.md

 I am an undergraduate student with a strong interest in Artificial Intelligence, Machine Learning, and Software Engineering.

-My work focuses on building modern applications that combine intelligent systems with clean and efficient user experiences.
-I enjoy exploring Large Language Models (LLMs), full-stack development, and practical AI solutions designed for real-world problems.
+My work focuses on building modern applications that combine intelligent systems with intuitive user experiences.
+I am particularly interested in Large Language Models, AI-powered applications, and full-stack development.

-I am continuously improving my technical skills through hands-on projects, experimentation, and learning modern technologies across both software engineering and AI.
+I enjoy transforming ideas into practical solutions through continuous learning, experimentation, and hands-on projects.
+My goal is to contribute to meaningful technology that creates real-world impact.

 ---